 Deep Squat to Forward Fold

 Squatting has become a lost art.
 And that’s unfortunate since it is a very beneficial pose.
-It opens your hips and stretches your ankles, calves, and glutes.
+These lower body mobility exercises open your hips and stretch your ankles, calves, and glutes.
 It strengthens your knee joints, ankles, and feet.
 Read Deep Squat: How to Do It, Benefits, and Muscles Worked to learn more about the benefits of deep squatting.

 Find a comfortable deep squat position and lift your but in a forward fold by straightening your legs ten times.